-This includes but is not limited to tuition, mandatory fees, material fees, room charges, meal plan charges, delinquent parking fines, student insurance fees, health services fees, library fines, and study abroad charges.
-No books can be billed to the student account.
+This includes, but is not limited to, tuition, mandatory fees, material fees, room charges, meal plan charges, delinquent parking fines, student insurance fees, health services fees, library fines, and study abroad charges.
+No textbooks can be billed to the student account.

-There are options for payment plans for each semester, direct deposit for refunds, online billing statements, tax credit information, College Illinois! direct billing, access for parents or sponsors to be set up as Authorized Users, and more at StudentAccounts.IllinoisState.edu.
+There is a payment plan option each semester, direct deposit for refunds, on demand bill statements, tax credit information, College Illinois! direct billing, access for parents or sponsors to be set up as authorized users, and more at StudentAccounts.IllinoisState.edu.